 institutions

-We operate through a centralized model that includes program management, scientific coordination, and community engagement – all designed to streamline operations, ensure compliance with open science principles, and enable seamless collaboration across its international network of investigators.
+The CRN operates through a centralized model that includes program management, scientific coordination, and community engagement—all designed to streamline operations, ensure compliance with open science principles, and enable seamless collaboration across its international network of investigators.

 We are structured around the principles of collaboration, creativity, flexibility, and transparency, bringing together multidisciplinary teams to tackle high-priority PD research questions through shared goals and open science.
 Through our open science policy, the network ensures that discoveries are rapidly disseminated and broadly accessible to the scientific community.